awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Improvements**

-1. This release contains all fixes, features, and improvements present in [Version 1\.0\.11](#AuroraPostgreSQL.Updates.20180305.1011)
+1. This release contains all fixes, features, and improvements present in [Aurora PostgreSQL release 1\.0\.11](#AuroraPostgreSQL.Updates.20180305.1011)

 1. Updates for the following PostgreSQL extensions:
    + postgis extension updated to version 2\.3\.4